How to Self-Publish? Writing is the Easy Part

 Disadvantages of eBooks

 - EBooks have no pre-set pages.
 Think of them as one, super-long, scrollable page.
 This fact wreaks havoc with image placement.
 Images must be well set and anchored.
 Otherwise, they may all end up bunched together at the beginning or end of the eBook.
 I can also see where image captions may be tricky.
-(Some newer formats fix this issue.
-They also cause other issues.
-This is a technological limitation, not some nefarious Amazon plot.)

 I must still answer many questions